NON-Encoding/NON-Encoding.github.io/index.md

 # *N*ull *O*r *N*ext*-E*ncoding

-**NONE** is a variable-length character encoding and code-page standard.<br/>
+**NONE** is a variable-length character encoding and code-page standard.

-While both encoding scheme and code-page can be used independently they are designed to go hand in hand.
+It is the intent of the encoding to become the only encoding needed and used;\\
+to make both programming and working with texts less frustrating.

+Encoding finally has to become a **non-e**ncoding.

-## Encoding
+## Encoding-Scheme

 **NONE** encoding is lightening simple and regular.